1993 Stanley Cup playoffs: (N3) Toronto Maple Leafs vs. (S3) Los Angeles Kings

 To date, this remains the closest the Maple Leafs have come to winning a Stanley Cup (five wins away) since their last title in 1967.
 This was the last meeting between teams from Toronto and Los Angeles in the postseason until the 2025 World Series.

-Stanley Cup Finals
+Stanley Cup Final

-This was the first and to date only playoff series between these two teams.
+This was the first and only playoff series between these two teams.
 The Canadiens had not won a Stanley Cup since 1986.
 This was the thirty-fourth Finals appearance for Montreal, while Los Angeles made their first ever appearance in the Finals.
 This was Wayne Gretzky's only appearance in the Finals with the Kings, and the last of his career.
 Patrick Roy won the Conn Smythe Trophy for the playoffs' MVP.
 This was the last Finals appearance for Montreal until 2021.
-To date, this is the most recent time a Canadian team has won the Stanley Cup.
+This is the most recent time a Canadian team has won the Stanley Cup.

 Playoff statistics

 Skaters

 These are the top ten skaters based on points.